corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Add a compatibility trigger for other mods to check whether this one is active
     * Consume the compatibility trigger from another mod
     * Remove old compatibility global flag
+* 5.1.0 Mark as compatible with Stellaris version 3.7 "Canis Minor"

 ## Source Code